Anuli12/Fastfood-Nutrition/README.md

 McDonald's offers a fast food item with the highest calorie counts, which is a combination of 20 Buttermilk Crispy Chicken Tenders, 40 Chicken McNuggets, and 10 Sweet N' Spicy Honey BBQ Glazed Tenders.

-McDonald's also has the highest sugar content in their fast food item, the 10 piece Sweet N' Spicy Honey BBQ Glazed Tenders, with an average of 87 grams per serving.
+The fast food item with the highest sugar content in McDonald's menu is the 10 piece Sweet N' Spicy Honey BBQ Glazed Tenders, with an average of 87 grams per serving.

 Subway restaurant offers the highest fiber content in their Footlong Meatball Marinara, highest vitamin C content in their Footlong Turkey & Bacon Avocado, and has the most number of fast food items served with a total of 96.